project-89/argOS/designDocsBackup/design/how-it-works.md

-# How TinySim Actually Works: A Deep Dive
+# How ArgOS Actually Works: A Deep Dive

-Let's walk through exactly how TinySim processes information and generates behavior, from the moment a stimulus enters the system to the final output of agent actions.
+Let's walk through exactly how ArgOS processes information and generates behavior, from the moment a stimulus enters the system to the final output of agent actions.

 ## The Core Loop

-At its heart, TinySim operates on a continuous loop of:
+At its heart, ArgOS operates on a continuous loop of:

 1. Receiving input (stimuli, events, changes in environment)
 2. Processing that input through various cognitive and emotional systems